drafgracula/drafgracula/README.md

-# Sergey Latyshev's CV

-Welcome to my professional GitHub profile!
-I'm Sergey, a seasoned web developer with over 7 years of experience.
+Hi, I'm Sergey, a seasoned web developer with over 7 years of experience.
 Passionate about coding, I thrive in remote settings, crafting elegant and efficient solutions.

 ---